About Browsing in the NEW Artstor Digital Library

 Browse by collection from any location in the Digital Library:

-- On the landing page of the Digital Library, go to the Browse area in the left panel and click Collection.
+- On the landing page of the Digital Library, go to the Browse area footer and click Collection.

 From the menu choose Browse > Artstor Collections then click Collection in the submenu (if the menu has not already defaulted to this selection).